-Financing Conservation: Great Bear Forest Carbon Project
+Financing COnservation: The Great Bear Forest Carbon Project

 Conservation finance mechanisms, such as water funds, green taxes, bioprospecting, and tourism-based revenues represent types of payments for ecosystem services that can be used to finance a shift away from conventional and unsustainable resource use practices and create a market in favor of preservation, restoration, and sustainable management.
 One of the most promising conservation financing opportunities are payments for carbon sequestration.
 Such carbon offset projects can be small or large scale and be financed as non-profit or for-profit models.

-One of the largest investments in carbon has been in Canada’s Great Bear Forest Carbon Project, which covers over 7 million hectares, from the Discovery Islands of British Columbia to Alaska’s Tongass Rainforest.
+One of the largest investments in carbon has been in Canada’s Great Bear Forest Carbon Project, which covers almost 7 million hectares, from the Discovery Islands of British Columbia to Alaska’s Tongass Rainforest.
 Coastal old growth forests play an important role in capturing and storing vast amounts of carbon dioxide in the trees and soil, and the Great Bear Rainforest comprises the largest tracts of intact coastal temperate rainforest on earth.
 The trees and soil there store more carbon per hectare than any other tropical rainforest, including the Amazon.
 But when trees are cut for logging or land clearing, carbon dioxide escapes back into the atmosphere.

 The Great Bear Rainforest is the traditional territory of 26 First Nations.
 For thousands of years, First Nations on Canada’s west coast have sourced life, culture, and heritage from this environment.
 In 2009, Coastal First Nations, the Nanwakolas Council Society, and the Province of British Columbia agreed to one of the largest carbon offset projects in existence through a first of its kind Benefit Sharing Agreement between the parties.